Gravity-Bridge/Gravity-Docs/gov/GovPropsText/GGrantRFP001.md

 ### Application Overview

 Applications must be submitted online using the online application form.
-Applicants are encouraged to prepare all items for the application before beginning the online submission process. \n\n
+Applicants are encouraged to prepare all items for the application before beginning the online submission process.

-Applicants should use the following overview as a checklist to ensure that they submit a complete application: \n\n
+Applicants should use the following overview as a checklist to ensure that they submit a complete application:

 **Application information**
 - Applicant name